KamaranL/rofl/README.md

 # RoFL
-The class Ring of Fire drinking game as a lightweight web application you can play in any browser.
+The classic Ring of Fire drinking game as a lightweight web application you can play in any browser.